 - Do you have pets that could scratch the floor?

-- Whats sorts of things might you accidentally spill on it?
+- What sorts of things might you accidentally spill on it?

 Floating floors are easy to install, durable and come in a range of colours.
 Bamboo, timber veneer and vinyl will all work well in a kitchen.
 Beware of cheap veneer flooring as they will split and peel.

 Linoleum is cheap, available in a variety of colours and effects and is easy to clean.
-It rolls easily over any flat surface, therefore, it is still a common choice in kitchen flooring.
-It can damage easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, it will last as long as your kitchen.
+It rolls easily over any flat surface, therefore, it is still a common choice for kitchen flooring.
+While damage can happen easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, it will last as long as your kitchen.

 Granite, Marble and Slate Flooring

-As with benchtops, granite flooring can be quite porous and needs to be sealed, however it gives a unique look.
+As with benchtops, granite flooring can be quite porous and needs to be sealed, however, it gives a unique look.
 For a kitchen floor, it is good to bear in mind that natural stone is hard.
 Consequently, items dropped on stone floors rarely survive.

 Concrete floors have a unique look, especially if polished and then coated.
 You can also “wash” the floor for all sorts of different finishes.
-Concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.
+Furthermore, concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.